 GE HealthCare’s Compliance Program includes a code of conduct, “The Spirit and The Letter”, GE HealthCare’s “The Lens – GE HealthCare Policy for Compliance Activities in the Health Care Industry,” as well as various other policies and procedures.
 The Compliance Program addresses applicable provisions of U.S. federal and state laws and regulations.
 GE HealthCare certifies annually to adopt the AdvaMed “Code of Ethics on Interactions with Health Care Professionals,” and abides by the PhRMA “Code on Interactions with Health Care Professionals”, as applicable and relevant to our two business segments.
 GE HealthCare has also established a total annual dollar limit on items of value (including meals), and activities that GE HealthCare may provide to a California-licensed HealthCare professional in accordance with Section 119402 of the California Health & Safety Code.
 The annual limit may be revised by GE HealthCare from time to time.

 III.
 Effective Training and Education

-Training and education of our employees on their legal and ethical obligations under applicable healthcare laws and GE Healthcare’s policies are critical components of our Compliance Program.
-For all relevant GE Healthcare employees, the training program consists of mandatory training and education on applicable healthcare laws and our policies and procedures, with annual refresher courses via online learning modules.
-The training program is designed to provide employees with sufficient knowledge of relevant compliance policies and generally includes questions to assess employees understanding of the polices and concepts.
-GE Healthcare also periodically reviews and updates its training programs to identify any potential new areas for training and to ensure the program aligns with GE Healthcare’s compliance policies.
+Training and education of our employees on their legal and ethical obligations under applicable HealthCare laws and GE HealthCare’s policies are critical components of our Compliance Program.
+For all relevant GE HealthCare employees, the training program consists of mandatory training and education on applicable HealthCare laws and our policies and procedures, with annual refresher courses via online learning modules.
+The training program is designed to provide employees with sufficient knowledge of relevant compliance policies and generally includes questions to assess employees understanding of the policies and concepts.
+GE HealthCare also periodically reviews and updates its training programs to identify any potential new areas for training and to ensure the program aligns with GE HealthCare’s compliance policies.

 IV.
 Effective Lines of Communication